 The RRSP transfer process

 To transfer your account, you’ll want to follow these simple steps:

-Follow up with the financial institution to confirm your transfer is complete.
-It should take no more than 10-business days.
+Follow up with the financial institution.
+Confirm your transfer is complete.
+RRSP transfers typically take no more than 10 business days.

 Ready to find the right RRSP?